UdeeshaBandara/RSA-AES_Encryption/README.md

 # RSA-AES_Encryption
-Here I have implemented a program to encrypt large file using RSA mechanism
+Here I have implemented a Java program using multithreading in order to encrypt large file using RSA mechanism